Skip to main content

 Methods incorporating the polymerase chain reaction (PCR), a means of amplifying minute quantities of DNA, using primers of arbitrary sequence (RAPDs) have been applied to generate genetic fingerprints to identify commercial poplar clones (Cottrell et al., 1997a).
 The same technique has been used to study the genetic diversity of native black poplar in the UK, and has shown that the remaining diversity is low and that a large fraction of the trees are clonal (Cottrell et al., 1997b).

-The postglacial colonisation routes of oak in Europe are being studied using DNA markers in the maternally-inherited chloroplast genome and, as a result, we now have a geographical representation of this type of genetic variation for a large number of native oakwoods throughout the UK.
+The postglacial colonisation routes of oak in Europe are being studied using DNA markers in the maternally-inherited chloroplast genome and, as a result, we now have a geographical representation of this type of genetic variation for many native oakwoods throughout the UK.

 The genetic diversity of a local oakwood has been studied using simple-sequence repeats (SSRs, or microsatellites) in the nuclear genome, as part of the same European project.